PacificCommunity/R_Fundamentals_Training/README.md

 ## Clone your own Repo
 1. Time to make a git clone of this repo.
    a.
 Find a place on your c drive - NOT ON YOUR ONEDRIVE (yes, I shouted.
-A local copy, not a cloud copy,  is really important)
+A local copy, not a cloud copy,  is really important) - where you are going to save all of your GIT work.
+For example, I have an area called "C:\From BigDisk\GIT"
    b.
+Open gitbash and change directory to that choosen location in 1.a (cd "C:\From BigDisk\GIT")
+   c.
+Clone the repo: